riskytrees/canopy/README.md

 Finally, update your LLM client's MCP config to point at your running docker server.
 Everything should "just work" as your MCP server and tools will be passed through automatically.

 When `canopy` starts, it will set the "default" flow as the active one.
 You can change this by asking your LLM client to use a different canopy policy.
-Note, however, once set, it can not be updated until Canopy restarts (usually accomplished by restarting your LLM client).
+This will cause your client to prompt you for a new flow.
+This will always require user interaction to prevent malicious MCP responses from tampering with this.

 #### Creating Flows